csc-training/geocomputing/python/sentinel/README.md

 ## Things to consider

-* Finhub API has only L1C images
+* Finhub API has data limited to Nordics only, as well as only some chosen data products.
+For more options, check the Copernicus Data Space ecosystem
-* If the images are over a year old, they move to Long Term Archive in Scihub.
-This script can't download them.
-[More information](https://scihub.copernicus.eu/userguide/LongTermArchive)
 * If the area of interest is in the middle of two UTM zones, the script often downloads the same image in two different projections.
 You can specify the UTM zone if you do not want to download duplicates